 Our main result is that, for the gate-teleportation circuit~$\teleport$, even the problem~$\psim{\teleport}$ is hard for constant-depth classical circuits.
-To state this, recall that an $\NC^0$ circuit is a constant-depth polynomial-size classical circuit with bounded fan-in gates (where, following standard terminology, we often refer to an infinite circuit family simply as a circuit). \begin{theorem} The~$\teleport$ quantum circuit trivially solves~$\psim{\teleport}$ for every instance.
-In contrast, any (even non-uniform) $\NC^0$ circuit fails to solve~$\psim{\teleport}$ on certain instances. \end{theorem} We note that average-case statements for suitable distributions over instances of~$\psim{\teleport}$ can be derived in a similar manner as e.g.,~\cite[Supplementary material]{bravyigossetkoenig}.
+To state this, recall that an $\NC^0$-circuit is a constant-depth polynomial-size classical circuit with bounded fan-in gates (where, following standard terminology, we often refer to an infinite circuit family simply as a circuit). \begin{theorem} The~$\teleport$ quantum circuit trivially solves~$\psim{\teleport}$ for every instance.
+In contrast, any (even non-uniform) $\NC^0$-circuit fails to solve~$\psim{\teleport}$ on certain instances. \end{theorem} We note that average-case statements for suitable distributions over instances of~$\psim{\teleport}$ can be derived in a similar manner as e.g.,~\cite[Supplementary material]{bravyigossetkoenig}.
 Here we focus on the worst case for simplicity.

 The study of the difficulty of classically simulating quantum gate teleportation was initiated in seminal work by Terhal and DiVincenzo~\cite{TerhalDiVincenzo04}.
 It was shown in~\cite{TerhalDiVincenzo04} (see also~\cite{AaronsonCh15,fennergreenhomerzhang05}) that there is no efficient classical algorithm that can sample exactly from the output distribution of a variant of the gate-teleportation circuit unless the polynomial hierarchy collapses.
-The gate-teleportation circuit used in this argument teleports $n$~qubits at a time and essentially realizes any $n$-qubit quantum circuit with a depth-$4$ circuit together with post-selection.
-In particular, depth-$4$ circuits form a circuit family which, when combined with post-selection, gives the complexity class~$\mathsf{PostBQP}$ of (uniform) polynomial-size postselected quantum circuits.
-This leads to the hardness of classically sampling from their output distribution (also called weak simulation in Ref.~\cite{VanDenNesClassicalSimulation}) under plausible complexity theory assumptions.
+The gate-teleportation circuit used in this argument acts in parallel on polynomially many qubits, and realizes any polynomial-size quantum circuit by a post-selected constant-depth quantum circuit.
+Furthermore, gate-teleportation circuits when combined with post-selection gives the complexity class~$\mathsf{PostBQP}$ of (uniform) polynomial-size post-selected quantum circuits.
+This leads to the hardness of classically sampling from their output distribution (also called weak simulation in Ref.~\cite{VanDenNesClassicalSimulation}) under plausible complexity-theoretic assumptions.

 This line of reasoning has also been used to show hardness of simulating ``commuting quantum computation" as formalized by IQP circuits~\cite{bremnerjozsashepher11}, level-$1$-quantum approximate optimization (QAOA) circuits~\cite{Farhiharrow2016} and boson sampling circuits~\cite{aaronsonarkhipovboson11}.